Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/system-design-example-with-HSDP/README.md

 ### Synthesizing, Implementing, and Generating the Device Image

 1. In the Flow Navigator, under **Programming and Debug**, click **Generate Device Image** to launch implementation.
-  _Note: when the device image generation complests, the device image generation completed dialog box opens._
+  _Note: when the device image generation completes, the device image generation completed dialog box opens._

 ### Exporting Hardware

-1. From the Vivado toolbar, select **File → Export → Export Hardware**.
+1. From the Vivado tool-bar, select **File → Export → Export Hardware**.
 The Export Hardware Dialog Box will open.
 1. Choose **Fixed** and click **Next**.
 1. Choose **Include Device Image** and click **Next**.
 1. Provide the name fo ryour exported file (example: `edt_versal_wrapper_with_hsdp`).
 Click **Next**.